MgHtinLynn/HtinLynn/README.md

 -	International Diploma In Computer Studies and Level 5 Diploma in computing MCC

 ## EMPLOYMENT EXPERIENCE
--	Work training in Winner Computer Group at 7 months 2011
+-	Work training in Winner Computer Group about 7 months 2011
--	Intern Developer by Work training in Techs star IT provider at 2 months on 2014
+-	Intern Developer by Work training in Techs star IT provider about 2 months on 2014
--	Junior Developer In New West Company Ltd. At 8 month in 2015
+-	Junior Developer In New West Company Ltd. about 8 month in 2015
--	Developer In Xan IT Solutions With ACE At 1 years from 2015 Dec to 2016 Dec
+-	Developer In Xan IT Solutions With ACE about 1 years from 2015 Dec to 2016 Dec
 -	Senior Developer In KBZ Mobile Banking Project currently now
+- 	All + 2 years Experiences In Development Field

 ## PROJECT EXPERIENCE
 -	**KBZ Mobile Banking** (Senior Developer)